Kong/docs.konghq.com/src/gateway/kong-manager/auth/workspaces-and-teams.md

 4. Send the registration link to the new administrator, or use it yourself to test the login in the following steps.

-5. Open a different browser or an incognito tab in the current browser so your existing login session is ignored.
+5. Open a different browser or an incognito tab in the current browser.
-6. Enter the registration link you copied previously into the new browser to log in with the new administrator.
+6. Enter the registration link you copied previously into the browser to log in with the new administrator.

     If the registration link has expired, you can generate a new one by logging in with your `kong_admin` administrator and generating a new link.